TheCasualDeviant/Pokemon-Essentials-21-With-Unofficial-EBDX/PokemonBattleBonds-README.txt

 ---

-We give full authority for all creators to make content about/on "Pokémon: Battle Bonds."
-However, when creating content, we request all content
+We give full authority for all "content creators" to make content about/on "Pokémon: Battle Bonds."
-	creators follow the below terms:
+However, when creating content, we request all content creators follow the below terms:

+	1. Articles, reports, and other news-related media cannot publish works on this game without prior approval from Team Tri Attack.
+		This request is made solely for the purposes of accessibility and shareability.
+"Mainstream" and video games journalism attention will bring undue media attention to our project in a manner that we are not actively seeking out, and will alert lawyers to our game in ways that the development team is, as with any fan game, unprepared to face.
+		This request is made with no ill-will, but instead the goal of our game persisting as long as possible and with accessibility to everyone.
+		We hope you understand.

-	1. Content created about "Pokémon: Battle Bonds" cannot contain any insensitive material including slurs, derogatory terminology, or hate speech.
+	2. Content created about "Pokémon: Battle Bonds" cannot contain any insensitive material including slurs, derogatory terminology, or hate speech.

-	2. Content created about "Pokémon: Battle Bonds" cannot be used to harm other creators, individuals, or images of others.
+	3. Content created about "Pokémon: Battle Bonds" cannot be used to harm other creators, individuals, or images of others.

-	3. Content with "Pokémon: Battle Bonds" imagery in thumbnails or promotional items cannot misrepresent the contents of the game, mislead players into information about the game that is false, or attempt to convince players to purchase materials related to the game, as no merchandising or monetary acquisition of the game is authorized under any circumstances.
+	4. Content with "Pokémon: Battle Bonds" imagery in thumbnails or promotional items cannot misrepresent the contents of the game, mislead players into information about the game that is false, or attempt to convince players to purchase materials related to the game, as no merchandising or monetary acquisition of the game is authorized under any circumstances.

-	4. Content with "Pokémon: Battle Bonds" imagery in thumbnails or promotional items cannot contain "Not Safe For Work" imagery including suggestions to or presence of pornography, nudity, endangerment, child abuse, drug consumption and/or paraphernalia, and other common "Not Safe For Work" categories and subject matters.
+	5. Content with "Pokémon: Battle Bonds" imagery in thumbnails or promotional items cannot contain "Not Safe For Work" imagery including suggestions to or presence of pornography, nudity, endangerment, child abuse, drug consumption and/or paraphernalia, and other common "Not Safe For Work" categories and subject matters.
 If you need to ask "is this not safe for work?" then it probably is.
 (Pro-LGBTQ+ content does not apply to NSFW)